romin-ebrahimi/optimal-trades/README.md

 ### Background
-Much of the literature on systematic trading focuses on testing different models that are used to financial price forecasting.
+Much of the literature on systematic trading focuses on testing different models that are used for financial price forecasting.
 What's wrong with forecasting financial time series?

 1. Price forecasting doesn't align well with the objective of a trader.
-As a trader, I a less interested in whether the price in the next `n` minutes is going up, down, or sideways.
-What I am truly interested in at any point in time is whether I should be long, short, or close out any open positions.
+As a trader, I'm less interested in whether the price over the next `n` minutes is going up, down, or sideways.
+What I'm truly interested in at any point in time, is whether I should be long, short, or close out any open positions.

 2. Financial time series are highly random.
 A nonexhaustive list of issues